 Is comfortable with and can capably use computer software, database programs, and Microsoft Office.

-Is Able to manage multiple tasks and can change priorities of those tasks as circumstances require.
+Is able to manage multiple tasks and can change priorities of those tasks as circumstances require.

 Essential Duties and Responsibilities:

-Perform interviews and assessments related to EFFECT services.
+Perform interviews and assessments

 Manage client’s detailed files and database information, i.e. case notes and all supporting documentation of file history.

-Accompany fathers to services as appropriate.
+Accompany mothers to services and/court as appropriate.

 Assist in raising awareness of prevention in child abuse and neglect

-Conduct all end of service evaluations / post–tests / exit interviews with fathers and participants.
+Conduct all end of service evaluations / post–tests / exit interviews

 Experience in documenting case plans and or work desired